Tennessee's 10th Senate district: Geography

-District 10 is based in part of Chattanooga, covering most of the city proper the district includes the counties of Bledsoe, Marion, Sequatchie Counties.
-It also includes part of Hamilton County which is where Chattanooga.
+District 10 is based in part of Hamilton County and part of Chattanooga, covering most of the city proper.
+The district includes the counties of Bledsoe, Marion, Sequatchie Counties.

 The district is located largely within Tennessee's 4th congressional district, with the Chattanooga portion in the 3rd district.
 It borders the state of Georgia.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.